mintlu8/bevy-rectray-ui/book/src/chapter_3.md

 `Dimension` provides the dimension of the sprite.

 - `dim` determines the size of the sprite.
-- `set_em` modifies the relative font size.
+- `set_em` modifies the font size.
 - `size` and `em` are set dynamically at runtime.

 ## RotatedRect

-A rectangle with center, dimension, rotation and z.
+A 2D rectangle with a `z` value,

-The main output of `AoUI`,
+This is the canonical output of `AoUI`.
-used for transform generation and click detection.

-## BuildGlobal

-Marker for generating [`GlobalTransform`] directly.
+Used for transform generation, mesh generation, cursor detection, local space transformation, etc.

 ## BuildTransform

-Marker for generating [`Transform`].
+Marker for generating `GlobalTransform` with `RotatedRect`.

-Note this should only be placed on leaf nodes.

 ## HitBox